The flip map and involutions on Khovanov homology: Introduction

 \subsection{Strategy}

-The proofs of Theorems \ref{thm kappa=id}, \ref{thm alg=top 11 tangle}, and \ref{thm alg=top braid} are largely inspired by works on involutive bordered Floer homology \cite{hendricks2019involutive,alishahi2023khovanov}.
-As an involutive refinement of bordered Floer homology \cite{lipshitz2018bordered}, involutive bordered Floer homology enables the computation of involutive Heegaard Floer homology by cutting-and-gluing techniques.
-In particular, it was proved by Alishahi--Truong--Zhang \cite[Theorem 4.1]{alishahi2023khovanov} using bordered techniques that the $\iota$ map for the Heegaard Floer chain complex of the branched double cover of a knot $K$ can be perturbed to a filtered map with respect to the cubical grading from the cube of resolutions from a diagram of $K$.
+Proofs of Theorems \ref{thm kappa=id}, \ref{thm alg=top 11 tangle}, and \ref{thm alg=top braid} are largely inspired by works on involutive bordered Floer homology \cite{hendricks2019involutive,alishahi2023khovanov}.
+As an involutive refinement of bordered Floer homology \cite{lipshitz2018bordered}, involutive bordered Floer homology enables computing involutive Heegaard Floer homology by cutting-and-gluing techniques.
+In particular, it was proved by Alishahi--Truong--Zhang \cite[Theorem 4.1]{alishahi2023khovanov} using bordered Floer homology techniques that the $\iota$ map for the Heegaard Floer chain complex of the branched double cover of a knot $K$ can be perturbed to a filtered map with respect to the cubical grading from the cube of resolutions from a diagram of $K$.

-The appropriate analog of bordered Floer homology in the setting of Khovanov homology is the tangle invariants developed in \cite{khovanov2002functor,bar2005khovanov}.
+The appropriate analog of bordered Floer homology in Khovanov homology is the tangle invariants developed independently by Khovanov \cite{khovanov2002functor} and Bar-Natan \cite{bar2005khovanov}.
 Both of them are robust enough to support the arguments in this paper, and we mostly follow Khovanov's formalism.
-The main topological ingredient is that the flip map $\kappa$ can be computed by introducing pairs of half twists and their inverses between crossings (Construction \ref{con: flip map}).
+The main topological ingredient in the proof of Theorem \ref{thm kappa=id} is that the flip map $\kappa$ can be computed by introducing pairs of half twists and their inverses between crossings; see Construction \ref{con: flip map}.
 Using a rigidity argument, we prove our key technical result, Lemma \ref{lem algebraic flipping of an elementary tangle}, that $\kappa$ is chain homotopic to a filtered map $\kappa'$ with respect to the cubical grading.
 On the other hand, $\kappa$ has homological degree zero, so $\kappa'$ must \textit{preserve} the cubical grading.
 By explicitly computing $\kappa$ for unlinks (Example \ref{exmp unlink kappa}), we prove that it is chain homotopic to the identity map, and hence prove Theorem \ref{thm kappa=id}.
 The proof of Theorem \ref{thm alg=top 11 tangle} follows from a similar argument for $1$-$1$ tangles, and Theorem \ref{thm alg=top braid} is a simple combination of the results in Theorems \ref{thm kappa=id} and \ref{thm alg=top 11 tangle}.